Transportation Engineering 4 ENG4183

 Short Description

-This course will provide students with state-of-the-art knowledge of design principles and analytical skills to create inclusive, environmental friendly and sustainable transport networks in the urban environment.
-Students will learn how to plan and assess transport policies from a risk-based perspective by employing probability theory and data analytics and design transport infrastructure based on predictive traffic statistics and in alignment with the Eurocodes.
-Students will learn the principles of transport planning, traffic statistics, risk/probability-based decision-making, and transport infrastructure assets' design (bridge) in the urban environment.
-Students will also undergo a detailed design coursework of Low Traffic Neighbourhoods by analysing and predicting traffic statistics in Glasgow and deciding decongestion measures for highway traffic networks by designing a flyover bridge on the basis of sustainability (e.g. investment capital, optimising geometry of structural members, selecting eco-friendly materials, optimising carbon emissions, pollution and noise minimising due to traffic, adaptation to climate change and future demands).
+This course delivers state-of-the-art design principles and analytical skills to create inclusive, environmental friendly and sustainable transport networks in the urban environment.
+Students will learn how to plan and assess transport policies and design transport infrastructure using risk assessment tools and Eurocodes.
+Students will also undergo a detailed design coursework of Low Traffic Neighbourhoods by analysing/predicting traffic statistics in Glasgow and deciding decongestion measures for highway traffic networks by designing a flyover bridge on the basis of sustainability (e.g. investment capital, optimising geometry of structural members, selecting eco-friendly materials, optimising carbon emissions, pollution and noise minimising due to traffic, adaptation to climate change and future demands).

 Timetable